n8blake/splopple-music/README.md

 </ol>

 ## User-Story
  As a user, I want to be able to convert a playlist from Apply Music into Spotify, or convert a playlist from Spotify into Apple Music.
-Then I can share the new created playlist url with others.
+Then I can share the newly created playlist url with others.

 ## Credits
 <ul>